-But you are a busy mom, or a career changer with a fulltime job, or have other constraints on your time and you are wondering if it’s possible to pursue the education you need online.
-And if so, how do you know which programs you can trust and which you need to avoid?
+But you are a busy mom, or a career changer with a fulltime job, or have other constraints on your time and you are wondering if it’s possible to study dietetics online.
+And if so, how do you know which online RD programs you can trust and which you need to avoid?

-“The good news is that there are a number of courses and online degree programs in this field and a lot of people enroll in them,” says Ginger Hultin, MS, RDN, CSO, spokesperson for the Academy of Nutrition and Dietetics and owner of ChampagneNutrition.com.
+“The good news is that there are numerous courses and online dietitian programs in this field and a lot of people enroll in them,” says Ginger Hultin, MS, RDN, CSO, spokesperson for the Academy of Nutrition and Dietetics and owner of ChampagneNutrition.com.
 The key is making sure you find a program that is accredited.

-At some point in your journey toward becoming an RDN, or to maintain your license as one, you are likely to take online classes to meet basic requirements, acquire continuing education credit for renewing your license—or, even, obtain a degree.
+At some point in your journey toward becoming an RDN, or to maintain your license as one, you are likely to take online RDN classes to meet basic requirements, acquire continuing education credit for renewing your license—or, even, obtain a degree.

 Accredited online courses and programs for dietitians have come a long way in the last ten years and online degrees are now considered as legitimate as those earned sitting in a classroom on campus.
 In ACEND-accredited programs, requirements for graduation, coursework and faculty are generally the same for both traditional and online degrees, and diplomas do not specify whether the degree was earned online or on campus.

-Who is Online Learning Best For?
+Who Are Online RDN Programs For?